More at rubyonrails.org:

 The following is a list of the most commonly used methods.
 Please refer to the ActiveModel::Errors documentation for a list of all the available methods.

-The gateway through which you can drill down into various details of each error.
+The errors method is the starting point through which you can drill down into various details of each error.

 This returns an instance of the class ActiveModel::Errors containing all errors, each error is represented by an ActiveModel::Error object.